Welcome! Click "play" to see my video intro below.

-I am a feminist activist, psychotherapist and clinical researcher practicing in Virginia and Florida.
+I am a feminist activist, licensed psychotherapist and clinical researcher practicing in Virginia and Florida.

 I help my clients see the ways their beliefs about themselves, their world, and their relationships hold them back from living their best lives.

 With more than ten years of experience as a researcher, I am grounded in the data and science of sexual and reproductive health, but stay rooted in honoring the deep wisdom found in each person I meet.

 I am a licensed professional counselor in the state of Virginia and a licensed mental health counselor in the state of Florida, with more than seven years of counseling experience.